argilla-io/distilabel/docs/sections/how_to_guides/advanced/caching.md

 # Cache and recover pipeline executions

-Distilabel `Pipelines` automatically save all the intermediate steps to to avoid losing any data in case of error.
+Distilabel `Pipelines` automatically save all the intermediate steps to avoid losing any data in case of error.

 ## Cache directory